 Price of WPML:

 WordPress Multilingual (WPML) prices range from $39 to $199 per year.
 (This is the most affordable plugin on the list).

 The Plus Addons for Elementor Display Conditions based on Site language make it more powerful if you wish to change content like images or any design based on visitors’ local language.
 We have shown the live demo of this feature in this video

 Weglot is an automatic translation plugin that requires no code to translate every single word on your website to 100+ languages, depending on your choice of language.

 If you need help deciding what language option to enable on your website, look at your Google Analytics report to get an idea of which non-English country residents visit your website.
 This is a good place to start so you can better serve your existing traffic and grow from there.

 You need an API key to use the Weglot language switcher on your WordPress site.
-You can sign up for a free/paid account to get your API key.
+You can sign up for an account to get your Weglot API key for free.
 Insert the API key into your WordPress backend after activating the plugin.
 That’s all.